-In relation to the RSL common share awards and options issued by RSL to RSL and RSI employees, the Company recorded share-based compensation expense of \$0.2 million and \$2.6 million for the three months ended June 30, 2017 and 2016, respectively.
+In relation to the RSL common share awards and options issued by RSL to RSL and RSI employees, the Company recorded share-based compensation expense of \$0.3 million and \$1.4 million, respectively, for the three months ended September 30, 2017 and 2016 and \$0.5 million and \$4.0 million, respectively, for the six months ended September 30, 2017 and 2016.

 The RSL common share awards are valued at fair value on the date of grant and that fair value is recognized over the requisite service period.
-As RSL is a non-public entity, the RSL common share awards are classified as level 3 due to their unobservable nature.
+As RSL is a non-public entity, the RSL common share awards are classified as a level 3 financial instrument within the fair value hierarchy due to their unobservable nature.
 Significant judgment and estimates were used to estimate the fair value of these awards, as they are not publicly traded.
 RSL common share awards are subject to specified vesting schedules and requirements (a mix of time-based, performance-based and corporate event-based, including targets for RSL's post-IPO market capitalization and future financing events).
-The Company estimated the fair value of each RSL option on the date of grant using the Black-Scholes closed-form option-pricing model.
+RSL estimated the fair value of each RSL option on the date of grant using the Black-Scholes closed-form option-pricing model.

-Compensation expense will be allocated to the Company over the required service period over which these RSL common share awards and RSL options would vest and is based upon the relative percentage of time utilized by RSI employees on Company matters.
+Share-based compensation expense has been and will continue to be allocated to the Company over the requisite service period over which these RSL common share awards and RSL options are expected to vest based upon the relative percentage of time utilized by RSL and RSI employees on Company matters.

-Note 8-Commitments and Contingencies
+Note 7-Commitments and Contingencies

 The Company entered into certain commitments under its license agreement with Takeda, or the Takeda Agreement, amended its services agreement with RSI and entered into a separate services agreement with RSG (See Note 4).
-In addition, the Company has entered into services agreements with third parties for pharmaceutical research and manufacturing activities.
+In addition, the Company has entered into services agreements with third parties for pharmaceutical research and manufacturing activities and has a lease agreement for office space located in Brisbane, California.
 The manufacturing agreements can be terminated by the Company with 30 days written notice.
-The Company expects to enter into other commitments as the business further develops.
+Expenditures to contract research organizations, or CROs, and contract manufacturing organizations, or CMOs, represent significant costs in the Company's clinical development of its product candidates.
+Subject to required notice periods and the Company's obligations under binding purchase orders, the Company can elect to discontinue the work under these agreements at any time.
+The Company expects to enter into additional commitments as the business further develops.

 The Company may be, from time to time, a party to various disputes and claims arising from normal business activities.
-The Company accrues for loss contingencies when available information indicates that it is probable that a liability has been incurred and the amount of such loss can be reasonably estimated.
-In the cases where the Company believes that a reasonably possible loss exists, the Company discloses the facts and circumstances of the litigation, including an estimable range, if possible.
+The Company accrues for loss contingencies when available information indicates that it is probable that a liability has been incurred and the amount of such liability can be reasonably estimated.
+In the cases where the Company believes that a reasonably possible loss exists, the Company discloses the facts and circumstances of the loss contingency, including an estimable range, if possible.